StackVista/stackstate-docs/use/security/k8s-service-tokens.md

 ## Authenticating using service tokens

-Once created, a service token can be used to authenticate to Rancher Observability from a headless service.
+Once created, a service token can be used to authenticate to SUSE Observability from a headless service.
 To do this you can either use the CLI or directly talk to the API.

-### Rancher Observability `sts` CLI
+### SUSE Observability `sts` CLI

 A service token can be used for authentication with the new `sts` CLI.